js6450/kinect-joint-recorder/readme.md

-# Joint Viewer and Recorder for Kinect Azure
+# kinect-joint-recorder
+Desktop application for viewing and recording joints with Azure Kinect